samirah-fidaus/sahara-desert-experience/contentplan.md

 To cover your whole leg to protect from the camel's rough fur.

 5. Water bottle
-We've got the water, fill up at each camel!
+We've got the water, fill up at each camel stop!

 ---